 - Big data analytics, internet of things, urban infrastructure applications

 - Quality of service, efficiency, scalability, dependability, fault tolerance, usability

 We mostly do empirical systems research.
-Therefore, we evaluate new ideas by implementing them prototypically in context of relevant open-source systems (such as Apache Flink, Hadoop YARN, Kubernetes, and FreeRTOS) and then conduct experiments on actual hardware, with exemplary applications, and real-world input data.
-For this, we have access to state-of-the-art infrastructures, including a 200-nodes commodity cluster, our faculty's HPC cluster, private clouds, as well as IoT devices and sensors.
+Therefore, we evaluate new ideas by implementing them prototypically in context of relevant open-source systems (such as Flink, YARN, Kubernetes, and FreeRTOS) and then conduct experiments on actual hardware, with exemplary applications, and real-world input data.
+For this, we have access to state-of-the-art infrastructures, including a 200-nodes commodity cluster, a GPU cluster, our faculty's HPC cluster, private and public clouds, as well as IoT devices and sensors.
 That is, as far as possible, we empirically evaluate new ideas in their actual environments, making use of emulations and simulations only to be able to investigate more and more large-scale scenarios than physically feasible for us.

 At the same time, we also work on practical applications in interdisciplinary projects to experience relevant problems ourselves and, thereby, uncover opportunities for well motivated and impactful research.